dirac-dc/mboxpy/README.md

 # MapBoxWrapper
-A python wrapper for plotting latitude/longitude coordinates in Mapbox to produce an initial html.
+A python wrapper for plotting [longitude, latitude] coordinates in Mapbox by writing out an html file.

 An example of the standard type maps produced is shown below: